 Together with other subjects, PE helps to prepare pupils for adult life and contributes to the development of a wide range of physical, personal, social, learning and thinking skills.

 Opportunities also exist in PE for pupils to gradually be given more responsibility to plan, lead and organise events and develop the right attitude to competition - to be positive in defeat and gracious in victory.
 PE can help your child to develop positive attitudes which lead to success.

 PE at Franciscan Primary School is a very important part of our curriculum.
 It is taught for at least two hours per week in KS1 and KS2.
 In the Early Years, we encourage physical activity and a love of the outdoors through having free-flow to the outdoor area every day.
 Our indoor facilities consist of three halls with a main PE focus in the Early Years hall, where there are many different apparatus for all children to access.
 Outside, we have two large playgrounds with painted lines and climbing apparatus, an outside area for Reception class which includes climbing apparatus and space for discovery play.
 Unlike many schools, we have a designanted PE Teacher as well a PE Apprentice who facilitate PE accross the school.

 It is essential children are prepared for PE sessions.
-The PE kit is blue/black shorts and plain white T- shirt with the option of dark track suit bottoms for outside games.
+The PE kit is blue shorts and plain red T- shirt with the option of blue track suit bottoms for outside games.
 Children have bare feet for gymnastics and dance for safety reasons and high quality movement.
 Children need plimsolls to move from the classroom to the hall.
 We encourage all children to wear trainers for outdoor PE as we feel they are more secure than plimsolls.

 It is important that every child takes part in PE and wears the appropriate kit.